cagi23/CV-Rep/CVs/english_cv.md

 **profile:** Full Stack Developer.

 ### Background
-I'm a full-stack developer that has been working with a large variety of companies from startup to big corporations since 2006.
+I'm a full-stack developer that has been working with a large variety of companies from startup to big corporations since 2006.<br>
-Self-starter with drive and ability to achieve planned objectives.
+Self-starter with drive and ability to achieve planned objectives.<br>
-Ability to work in a fast-paced, multi-tasking environment as a team player.
+Ability to work in a fast-paced, multi-tasking environment as a team player.<br>
-Creative, organized, strong time-management.
+Creative, organized, strong time-management.<br>
-Well-developed interpersonal skills to create a positive interaction with people at all levels.
+Well-developed interpersonal skills to create a positive interaction with people at all levels.<br>

 ### Software Development Projects